avullo/PracticalML_PeerAssignment/analysis.md

 * __Model building and tuning__: once the best classifier is selected, the choice of its optimal hyper-parameters is done using repeated K-fold ($K=10$) cross-validation on the reduced training set using 3 repeats.
 The model is then retrained on the whole reduced training set using the parameters chosen in the previous CV step;

-* __Out-of-sample error estimate__: the final model is then applied to the validation set and results are compared to the true values to get a more realistic estimate of the out-of-sample error.
+* __Out-of-sample error__: this is estimated by using cross-validation on the selected model.
+The final model tuned in the previous step is then applied to the validation set and results are compared to the true values to confirm the estimate of the out-of-sample error.

 ## Data Preparation